UrbsLab/AutoMLPipe-BC/README.md

 ***
 ## Assumptions For Use (data and run preparation)
-* Target datasets for analysis are in comma-separated format (.txt or .csv)
+* 'Target' datasets for analysis are in comma-separated format (.txt or .csv)
 * Missing data values should be empty or indicated with an 'NA'.
 * Dataset includes a header with column names.
 * Data columns include features, class label, and optionally instance (i.e. row) labels, or match labels (if matched cross validation will be used)